 There are pros and cons to both ILT and self-paced learning.
 Why settle for webinars, or self-paced courses when you can use both with an LMS?
 As we touched on earlier, the drawbacks of ILT can be made up by the befits of self-paced learning, and vice versa.
 For instance, If your company sees a benefit in hosting regular webinars for customers–to save money–instead of eliminating webinars from your training programs, just host fewer of them.
 Fill in the gaps with self-paced training courses.

 When selling continuing ed and compliance courses online, blended learning gives customers more options to choose from.

-So if you’re ready to step up your training programs using blended learning, book a call with us today!
+So if you’re ready to step up your training programs using blended learning, Get Started with us today!